 - (8) Electronic Filing of Documents.
 All documents filed with the court shall be in accordance with the Electronic Filing Procedures for Civil and Criminal Cases adopted by General Order of the court.
 The Electronic Filing Procedures are available on the court's web site at www.wawd.uscourts.gov and from the Clerk's Office. - (9) Courtesy Copies.
-Unless otherwise ordered by the Court, when documents that exceed 50 pages in length are filed electronically, a paper copy of the document shall be delivered to the Clerk's Office for chambers.
-The 50-page requirement is determined by the aggregate total of pages for each filing, as defined in the court's Electronic Filing Procedures.
+When documents that exceed 50 pages in length are filed electronically, a paper copy of the document shall be delivered to the Clerk's Office for chambers.
 The judge's copy shall not be delivered directly to chambers unless the judge has so instructed.
 The copy for chambers shall be clearly marked with the words "Courtesy Copy of Electronic Filing for Chambers."
-Further clarification on courtesy copies may be obtained by reviewing the assigned judge's Web page and/or the Electronic Filing Procedures for Civil and Criminal cases, available at http://wawd.uscourts.gov.

 The copies of all papers must indicate in the upper right-hand corner of the first page the name of the district judge or magistrate judge to whom the copies are to be delivered.
-Courtesy copies must be delivered to the court no later than the business day after filing, except that courtesy copies of motions for temporary restraining orders and oppositions must be delivered the same day.
+Courtesy copies must be delivered to the court no later than 12:00 p.m. on the business day after filing, except that courtesy copies of motions for temporary restraining orders and oppositions must be delivered the same day.
 Unless the court otherwise directs, the parties shall not provide duplicate copies of state court records in prisoner cases or of an administrative record filed pursuant to LCR 79(h).

-In those circumstances where a judge's courtesy copy of a document is to be delivered to the court, it shall contain no items other than $8\frac{1}{2} \times 11$ inch paper, unless larger original documents are being filed as exhibits.
-Copies may not be submitted in three-ring binders, but must be three-hole punched, tabbed, and bound by rubber bands or clips.
+In those circumstances where a judge's courtesy copy of a document is to be delivered to the court, it shall contain no items other than $8 \frac{1}{2} \times 11$ inch paper, unless larger original documents are being filed as exhibits.
+Copies may be filed in binders, and the use of tabs as dividers and exhibit markers is not only permitted, but encouraged.